 Purcell Mountain Trail is a 4 mile moderately trafficked out and back trail located near Randle, Washington that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from June until October.
+The trail offers a number of activity options and is best used from June until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 This strenuous, multiple switch back trail gets you to the top of Purcell mountain if you're willing to devote your time and a lot of effort into it.
 From the top of Purcell, you can go right to Whale Back mountain or left of Grassy (both local names).
 Beautiful, untouched, seldom traveled, steep mountain meadows dotted with trickling waterfalls.
 Look out for wildlife as black bears are frequently seen enjoying the bear grass at the top.

 Yesterday, I hiked the Purcell Lookout Trail #285.
 The hike starts on unmarked, overgrown and not drivable FR6310 where it meets Purcell Lookout Trail #285 after ¾ mile.
 It’s on the west side of the road and easily missed.
 I drove past it about a mile where snow stopped me.
 Sparse parking only allows one, maybe two vehicles.

 The hike starts on FR6310 with a somewhat discernable trail through the grass.
 This soon becomes more overgrown but direction of travel and orange tape indicate the way.
 Someone marked the trail with orange tape.
 MANY THANKS to this person.
 The tape makes route finding easy which comes in handy at higher elevations.